Kingsford-Group/scalloptest/README.md

 This parameter can be set as `default`, or any float value that is larger than 0 (cannot be exactly 0).
 `-p` parameter specifies the platform, chosen from `linux_x86_64`, or `macOS`.
 These two scripts shall choose the corresponding programs locating in either `programs/linux_x86_64` or `programs/macOS`.

+These two scripts shall also call `gffcompare` to evaluate the predicted transcripts.
+All results shall appear under directory `results`.

+# Report Accuracy